Joseph Chipolina

-Joseph Louis Chipolina (born 14 December 1987) is a Gibraltar international footballer who plays for Manchester 62 of the Gibraltar Football League as a left back or left winger.
+Joseph Louis Chipolina (born 14 December 1987) is a Gibraltar international footballer who last played for Manchester 62 of the Gibraltar Football League as a left back or left winger.

 He is his nation's third most-capped player of all time, having also played the first 27 official matches after Gibraltar were accepted into UEFA.

 Club career

 Chipolina began his career with Linense of the Spanish Segunda División B and Tercera División, the third and fourth tier of the Spanish football league system respectively, between 2007 and 2012.
 In 2011–12, Chipolina played one season at CD San Roque of the Tercera División.
 In March 2012, Chipolina earned a week-long trial at Leyton Orient of England's League One.
 Chipolina and San Roque terminated his contract by mutual consent in April 2012.
 In total, Chipolina made 26 appearances for the club.

 On 2 July 2014, Chipolina scored the first goal for a Gibraltarian club in the UEFA Champions League, with a penalty to give Lincoln Red Imps the lead over HB Tórshavn of the Faroe Islands in a 1-1 draw.

 In December 2015, Chipolina was offered trials with three Scottish clubs, including Hibernian.
 However, the trials were cancelled at the last moment because of apparent contract complications with his club Lincoln Red Imps.

 Chipolina was the world's second top scoring defender of the 2010s, only behind Real Madrid and Spain centre-back Sergio Ramos.